 As a Special Guardian, you can remove a child from the country for up to three months without the consent of a parent or leave of the court.

 You cannot change the child’s name unless this is by agreement of everyone with parental responsibility or ordered by the court.

 A Child Arrangements Order or long-term foster care or adoption.

-How do I pay for this advice?
+How do I pay for Special Guardianship Order guidance?

 Usually, if there are ongoing care proceedings, the local authority will offer to pay for independent legal advice.
 It ensures that you fully understand what being a Special Guardian would mean and ensure that any support offered is appropriate and in line with what you need.

 Please do not hesitate to call us on 01603 660 811 for further guidance.
 We are here to help and have a number of experienced solicitors to advise you.